nlbdev/nordic-accessible-epub-guidelines/guidelines/guidelines.md

 In general, block page break markers are used when the page break occurs between two block level elements.
 Lists are an exception.
 If a page break occurs between list items, an inline marker is placed at the end of the last item on the page.
 If a page break occurs in a table, an inline marker is placed in the last cell of the last row on the page.

-Additionally required attributes:
+Other required attributes:

 - [`aria-label`](https://www.w3.org/TR/wai-aria/#aria-label)
 - [^global/class^]
 - [^global/id^]

-The value for the `aria-label` attribute must be identical to the page number in the source copy.
-For empty pages occurring for example between chapters, this attribute must have a value corresponding to the number implicit for that page.
+The `aria-label` value must match the page number in the source copy.
+For empty pages, such as those between chapters, the value must reflect the page’s implicit number.

-In those cases where pagination of a text cannot be effectively represented using the following rules, the Supplier is required to contact the Ordering Agency.
+In cases where pagination of a text cannot be effectively represented using the following rules, the Supplier is required to contact the Ordering Agency.

-The `class` attribute must have either of the following values:
+The `class` attribute must have one of the following values:

 - `page-front`
 - `page-normal`
 - `page-special`

-The attribute value `page-normal` is required for the pagination of the main contents of the book, basically the bodymatter, but can also be used for the frontmatter and backmatter if the pagination is continuous.
+The class `page-normal` is required for the pagination of the main content of the book and should be used for for all content if pagination is continuous.

-The attribute value `page-front` is required when the page numbering series of the frontmatter is not logically continued in the publication bodymatter, i.e. roman numerals.
+The class `page-front` is required when the frontmatter has a separate page numbering series, such as Roman numerals, that does not continue into the bodymatter.

-The attribute value `page-special` is required for any parts of the book not numbered in a standard manner, for example appendices, suites of photography, etc.
+The class `page-special` is required for any other parts of the book with non-standard page numbering, such as appendices or photography suites.

-The attribute `id` is simply a unique identifier.
+The `id` is simply a unique identifier.

-By default, the page break elements are required to be empty, like in the following examples:
+By default, the page break elements should be empty.

 <aside class="example" title="Inline page break">